jbtrouve/pdsc-redis-exploration/README.md

     kubectl exec -it rec-$SITE-0 -- /bin/bash
     . . .  same as above

-## Prepare for external access
-### Get UI coordinates for each cluster
-    ./show-ui-access-info
-### From UI, change DB parameters for client SSL communication.

-**For each Redis cluster** , from UI:
-- top menu: databases
-- click on database _mycrdb_
-- click tab _configuration_
-- click _Edit_ button at bottom of page
-- Section TLS: select _Require TLS for All Communications_
-- Section TLS: UNcheck _Enforce client authentication_
-- click _Update_ button at bottom of page

 ### From UI, obtain client certificate.
 **For each Redis cluster** , from UI: